Top 10 Social Media APIs for Developers

 Insights

-• Since the API is new, it is not as mature or capable as the Facebook API.
+• The Instagram API is not as feature rich as the Facebook API.
 For example, there are several limitations:

 • The Instagram account type must be either a Business or Creator account – personal accounts are not supported.
 Luckily, upgrading to an Instagram business/creator account is free.